00Beetzncheez00/htb-reports/htb-blue.md

 ![](https://github.com/00Beetzncheez00/images/blob/main/blue-20.png)

 9. Finally since this is a Hack The Box target the flags must be captured and the trophy gained.
-Again this target is a retired machine, yes you can get the flags via other write-ups ou there (google them).
-That's not the goal of these write-ups.
-It's more to show a methodology along with giving just enough that the work was done.
+Again this target is a retired machine, yes you can get the flags via other write-ups out there (Google them).

 - **User Flag**